Italian Soups with Meat

 Salt and pepper

 In a large stockpot, combine all the ingredients with 6 cups of water.
 Bring the mixture to a boil over medium heat.
 Reduce the heat and simmer, stirring ocacasionally, for 1 to 1-1/2 hours, or until the peas have broken down into almost a puree.
 Check the mixture occasionally to see if it is getting too thick; add more water if necessary.

 Remove the ham bone from the pot to a cutting board.
 Cut off the meat, trim the fat, and discard the bone.
-Cut the meat into bite-size pieces and return the to the pot.
+Cut the meat into bite-size pieces and return to the pot.
 You can refrigerate it at this point, if desired.
 Reheat the soup for 5 to 10 minutes.
 If it was refrigerated, you may have to add more water to thin it to your desired consistency.

 BREAD AND SOUP

 Bread is a natural companion to soup.
 In Italy, almost every soup is either eaten with bread, made with bread, or garnished with bread.
 Italians do not necessarily use bread fresh from the oven, as they like to use up leftover loaves.